flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/mcdu-menu.md

 Also see [SimBrief Integration](../../../fbw-a32nx/feature-guides/simbrief.md) for more details.

 The rest of these two pages is for reviewing the imported data.
-The second page also gives some information about various times for events like doors closed, take-off, etc. Some of these are only available after the flight.
+The second page also provides some information about various times for events like doors closed, takeoff, etc. Some of these are only available after the flight.

 ### WX REQUEST Page